DEAD BEANS

 1/2 onion, peeled and chopped

-Better Than Bullion Chicken Base
+1 heaping teaspoon of Better Than Bullion Chicken Base

 2 tablespoons extra virgin olive oil